tedsod/Code2MCP/README.md

-# MCP-Agent
+# Code2MCP

 ## Project Overview

-MCP-Agent is an automated workflow system that transforms existing Python code repositories into MCP (Model Context Protocol) services.
+Code2MCP is an automated workflow system that transforms existing Python code repositories into MCP (Model Context Protocol) services.
 The system follows a minimal intrusion principle, preserving the original repository's core code while only adding service-related files and tests.

 ## Core Features